New gear: Laowa 90mm f/2.8 brings you up close for less

 Venus Optics made this splashy video to show off the new lens’ impressive 2x macro capability.

 Of course, that portability comes at a price, and for this lens that’s its fully manual design.
-Some of us shooting with manual lenses and will see this as no downside, but for others, the lack of both autofocus and electronic aperture control will be a point of pause.
+Some of us love shooting with manual lenses and will see this as no downside, but for others, the lack of both autofocus and electronic aperture control will be a point of pause.

 There’s one other respect in which focus differentiates the affordable Laowa from its much pricier rivals, and for macro fans, it’s an important one.
 All of the AF-equipped lenses bar the Canon have a 1:1 reproduction ratio, while the latter is a 1.4:1 (1.4x) lens.